It is always a great feeling of honor to greet and thank members of the

 experience to invite IDF soldiers over for a meal.
 Although, the biggest

-surprises were just beginning – these soldiers are part of the IDF choir.
+surprises were just beginning – these soldiers are part of the IDF Rabbinical Choir.
 That led to a stunning live impromptu song!

 A Woman of Valor